akspa0/showTools/mixing/preFapMix/memory-bank/progress.md

 - Ongoing monitoring for output structure and naming issues

 ## Current Status
+- Diarization-based segmenting and per-segment transcription (Whisper/Parakeet) is now the top priority.
+- All transcription must use diarization-based segments, with per-segment TXT/JSON outputs including timestamps.
+- Master transcript TXT is plain text; master JSON includes all segment details and timings.
+- The Parakeet full-audio path is deprecated; all ASR is segment-based.
+- CLAP segmentation (Hugging Face CLAP) is implemented but still needs thorough testing.
 - Pipeline is robust, PII-safe, and user-facing
 - All major features are implemented and functional
 - Outstanding issues are mostly related to upstream pipeline structure